Hardwell: 2019: "Being Alive", "I'm Not Sorry", "Left Right" with Deorro and Makj, and "Mr X"

-2022: Return and Rebels Never Die
+2022: Return, Rebels Never Die

 Leading up to Ultra Miami 2022, there were rumors that Hardwell was a special guest closing out the festival.
-On March 27, Hardwell officially returned to the dance scene and closed out the festival with a new style of music, which has been described as Future Rave or Future Techno.
+On 27 March, Hardwell officially returned to the dance scene and closed out the festival with a new style of music, which has been described as future rave or future techno.
 At the same time, his website was rebooted with new tour dates for his forthcoming album titled Rebels Never Die.
-The following Friday, on April 1, Hardwell released the first two singles of the album, titled Broken Mirror and Into the Unknown.
+The following Friday, on 1 April, Hardwell released the first two singles of the album, titled "Broken Mirror" and "Into the Unknown". every other week in 2022 leading up to the release of the album, Hardwell would release one track off the album each.
+It ended on 13 September 2022, when his second album, Rebels Never Die, was released.